lkgarcia/whitepaper/docs/01-banking-reimagined-through-agentic-ai.md

 Now, a new evolution is underway toward **“agentic AI,”** where AI systems don’t just inform humans but can **take action** on their own.
 In banking, this means moving beyond static chatbots or decision support tools to AI-driven agents that can autonomously perform tasks – from executing transactions to answering complex customer requests – all while navigating the bank’s systems and rules.
 This paradigm shift carries significant implications for retail banking: it offers the potential for unprecedented efficiency and 24/7 personalized service, but also demands careful design to ensure compliance, security, and trust.
 In this paper, we explore what agentic AI is, how it can be applied in banking, a forward-looking scenario of agents in action, current industry developments, and recommendations for banks to adopt these technologies strategically.

 ## Technical Fundamentals of Agentic AI

+**What is Agentic AI?** Agentic AI refers to AI systems that operate with a high degree of autonomy and exhibit goal-directed behavior, meaning they can act independently to pursue objectives with minimal human intervention[^9].
+These systems engage in advanced planning – breaking down tasks into sub-goals and executing multi-step strategies – and can dynamically use external tools or interact with their environment to achieve their goals[^9] [^10].
+In current AI research, Agentic AI systems are characterized by the ability to perceive and reason about their environment, adapt their actions based on feedback, and self-coordinate complex tasks, rather than merely responding to prompts[^11].

+Key characteristics include:
+- **Autonomy:** the capacity to make decisions and act with minimal human oversight[^9]
+- **Goal-directedness:** behavior driven by high-level objectives or goals which the system actively pursues[^10]
+- **Planning:** the ability to formulate and execute multi-step plans or strategies toward those goals[^9]
+- **Tool use:** the capability to invoke external tools or APIs and interact with the environment as needed to accomplish tasks[^10].
+Each of these attributes is emphasized in academic definitions of agentic AI as distinguishing features that go beyond reactive or single-step AI responses[^11] [^9].

 **What is an AI agent?** In simple terms, an AI “agent” is a software entity empowered with *agency* – the ability to make independent decisions and initiate actions toward a goal[^2].
 Traditional AI systems (including many ML models and chatbots) typically provide insights or outputs *when prompted by a user*, but an agent goes further: it can proactively plan steps and act on a user’s or organization’s behalf.